nicklockwood/FXParser/README.md

 Release Notes
 ---------------

+Version 1.2.1

+- Fixed a compatibility issue with Xcode 6

 Version 1.2

 - Parsers now have an optional "name" property that can be used to refer to them in descriptions